 Languages are the most efficient tools to create communication between the nations and cultures of an increasingly interconnected world.
 Studying languages at Lynchburg College will help you become an active global citizen.

 Our goal is to equip our students with a high degree of language proficiency during our introductory courses before they enter our minor and major programs.

-The Modern and Classical Languages and Literatures program offers major and minor programs in French and Spanish, and minor programs in French, German, Latin, and Spanish.
-These programs increase the student’s fluency in the language studied and provide a broad understanding of the literature and the culture studied.
+The Modern and Classical Languages and Literatures program offer major and minor programs in French and Spanish, and minor programs in French, German, Latin, Spanish and Teaching English-as-a-Second or -Foreign Language (TESL/TEFL).
+These programs increase the student’s fluency in the language studied or deepens their understanding of the English language.
+Additionally, the foreign language majors and minors provide a broad understanding of the literature and the culture studied.